kashishksy/MAPD726_Team5_PawfectMatch/README.md

-# 🐾 Pet Adoption App
+# 🐾 Pawfect Match a pet adoption app

 A React Native application that helps users find and adopt pets from their nearby location.